akeylesslabs/akeyless-go/docs/GatewayCreateProducerMySQL.md

 NewGatewayCreateProducerMySQLWithDefaults instantiates a new GatewayCreateProducerMySQL object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetCustomUsernameTemplate

+`func (o *GatewayCreateProducerMySQL) GetCustomUsernameTemplate() string`

+GetCustomUsernameTemplate returns the CustomUsernameTemplate field if non-nil, zero value otherwise.

+### GetCustomUsernameTemplateOk

+`func (o *GatewayCreateProducerMySQL) GetCustomUsernameTemplateOk() (*string, bool)`

+GetCustomUsernameTemplateOk returns a tuple with the CustomUsernameTemplate field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCustomUsernameTemplate

+`func (o *GatewayCreateProducerMySQL) SetCustomUsernameTemplate(v string)`

+SetCustomUsernameTemplate sets CustomUsernameTemplate field to given value.

+### HasCustomUsernameTemplate

+`func (o *GatewayCreateProducerMySQL) HasCustomUsernameTemplate() bool`

+HasCustomUsernameTemplate returns a boolean if a field has been set.

 ### GetDbServerCertificates